Magyartanulas/magyartanulas.github.io/Section6.md

 Recall that `van` is the verb for existence.
 In Hungarian, ~~nem van~~ `nincs/nincsen` to negate a noun's existence (and `nincsenek` for negating multiple nouns).
 Likewise with `sem`, `sincs` is used as a further negation to really emphasise the lack of existence.

+Although `nincs` is used for the present tense, `nem volt` and `nem lesz` are used for the past and future respectively.

 * Nincsen semmi baj. - (There is nothing wrong).
 * Kávé van?
 Nincs.
 Tea van?
 Az sincs. - (Is there coffee?
 There is none.
 Is there tea?
 None of that either.)
 * Gőzöm sincs. - (I haven't the foggiest idea. lit.
 I don't even have any steam).
+* Nincs mit. - (Don't mention it. lit.
+There is no what.)

 ![Frodo](/public/Frodo.jpg)